open/close all folders

 - The Serpent Crown in the Marvel Universe which grants the wearer various abilities.
 These abilities can include superhuman strength, the power to read and control the minds of others, the power to levitate oneself and other persons or objects, the ability to cast illusions, the power to project destructive bolts of mystical energy and even the mental ability to manipulate matter and energy.
 However, use of the crown usually leads the wearer to fall under the mental domination of Set, who then has the wearer perform various tasks which would help facilitate its physical return to the Earth dimension.

-- According to Cohen, so does the turban conventionally worn by the Grand Vizier.
+- According to Cohen in Interesting Times, the turban conventionally worn by the Grand Vizier.
 "Give 'em a turban with a point in the middle and it just erodes their moral wossname."
 This could just be a metaphor, though, as opposed to the Archchancellor's hat that literally has magical influence.

 - The Svarog series by Alexander Bushkov mentions in passing an artifact called the "Black Crown".
 Presumably, it gives one great powers but burns their soul, making them instantly Chaotic Evil.